perspectivesonatheme/patterns/Core/Cargo cult.md

 The lack of understanding of the rationale behind a behavior, resulting in incorrect reproduction.

-Doing things in a way that looks to be correct but in fact differs from the actual way, while still expecting to achieve the desired effect.
+Doing things in a way that looks to be correct but in fact differs from the actual way, while still expecting to achieve the desired result.

 Examples:
 - we've forgotten why we teach some subjects in school, we just teach them because that's what you're supposed to teach